Raymond Andrews

-Raymond Andrews (June 6, 1934 – November 25, 1991) was an African-American novelist.
+Raymond Andrews (June 6, 1934 – November 25, 1991) was an American novelist.

 Early life and education

-Raymond Andrews was born June 6, 1934 in Plainview, Georgia and grew up in north central Georgia.
+Raymond Andrews was born June 6, 1934, in Plainview, Georgia, and grew up in north central Georgia.
 He was the fourth child of George Andrews and Viola Andrews, who worked as sharecroppers.
 In total, he had nine siblings.
 As a child, Andrews and his siblings assisted their parents by working in the local cotton fields and peach orchards.

 At age fifteen Andrews moved to Atlanta, Georgia, where he lived at the Butler Street YMCA with his oldest brother.
 In Atlanta, Andrews began working as a hospital orderly and attended high school at Booker T. Washington High School.
 Andrews graduated from Washington High School in 1952.
 Following his graduation, he served four years in the United States Air Force.
 He spent a portion of his service stationed in Korea.